Don't require migration constructors for all array objects at compile time

 [migratable] attribute on the chare class), but run time is quite easy, and doesn't impose an API change on existing code.

-#2 Updated by Phil Miller about 1 year ago
+#2 Updated by Phil Miller over 1 year ago

 - Target version changed from 6.8.0 to 6.9.0